-Comprehensive sexual health education is not merely about condoms and STI’s.
-If you have been following my blog, you realize I touch on issues such as decision-making, domestic violence, and healthy relationships.
+Comprehensive sexual health education (CSE) is not merely about condoms and STIs.
+CSE encompasses issues such as decision-making, domestic violence, and healthy relationships.
 These topics are all under the umbrella of “personal safety” within the construct of comprehensive sex ed.
+Compassion, caring, and empathy are all a part of healthy relationships.
+Yet, some individuals find themselves in abusive situations.
+However, that doesn’t mean the cycle must continue.

 Zac Ebrahim: I am the son of a terrorist.
 Here’s how I chose peace.